7Block Labs

 B) SaaS with finance/ops maturity: hybrid stream + pull with ERP handoff

-• Monthly accruals: we export ledger‑ready entries (receipt NFTs or stream IDs as “invoice numbers”), map to cost centers, and push to NetSuite (SuiteScript 2.1), SAP S/4HANA (IDoc/OData), or Oracle Fusion Payables.
+• For monthly accruals, we export entries that are ready for the ledger--using receipt NFTs or stream IDs as “invoice numbers.”
+These are mapped to cost centers and sent off to NetSuite (SuiteScript 2.1), SAP S/4HANA (IDoc/OData), or Oracle Fusion Payables.

-• Cross‑border teams paying from different chains: CCTP V2 standardizes treasury ops—1:1 USDC, no pool slippage, with post‑transfer Hooks to sweep to your treasury vault. (circle.com)
+• If you’ve got cross-border teams paying from different chains, CCTP V2 makes treasury operations a breeze--it ensures a 1:1 USDC exchange with no pool slippage.
+Plus, there are post-transfer Hooks to sweep everything back to your treasury vault.
+Learn more here: (circle.com).

 C) Fastest time-to-market (while you build trustless rails): Stripe stablecoin subscriptions

-• We typically run Stripe in parallel with a trustless path (Permit2 + CCTP + Paymaster) and gradually migrate power users.
+• We usually run Stripe alongside a trustless path (think Permit2 + CCTP + Paymaster) and then slowly transition our power users over.

 GTM metrics (what we sign up to measure)

-We don’t just “launch crypto billing”; we tie the implementation to the KPIs your board cares about.
+We don’t just “launch crypto billing”; we connect the setup to the key performance indicators (KPIs) that matter to your board.

-• Finance close speed: With event‑level receipts (UserOp/tx + business events) and standardized cross‑chain settlement (CCTP), reconcile days to hours. (github.com)
+• Finance close speed: With event-level receipts (UserOp/tx combined with business events) and standardized cross-chain settlement via CCTP, we're aiming to cut down our reconciliation time from days to just hours. (github.com)

 Emerging best practices for 2026 (from active builds)

-• Standardize on EntryPoint v0.9 (or v0.8+) and align your bundler/paymaster stack; v0.9 improves paymaster signing latency and validity windows. (github.com)
+• Make sure you're on EntryPoint v0.9 (or at least v0.8+) and get your bundler/paymaster setup in sync; v0.9 brings better paymaster signing speed and more reliable validity windows.
+Check it out on GitHub.

 How we execute (and where we plug in)

-• Architecture & delivery: We align your product KPIs with a build plan using our [custom blockchain development services], [web3 development services], and [smart contract development] squads—Solidity/TypeScript first, with zero “crypto‑bro” fluff.
+• Architecture & delivery: We make sure your product KPIs are in sync with a solid build plan.
+Our teams specialize in [custom blockchain development services], [web3 development services], and [smart contract development].
+We focus on Solidity and TypeScript, steering clear of any “crypto-bro” nonsense.

-• Security & audit: We review Permit2 scopes, AA modules, paymaster policy, CCTP Hooks, and automation flows with targeted tests and formal checks through our [security audit services].
+• Security & audit: Our experts take a close look at Permit2 scopes, AA modules, paymaster policies, CCTP Hooks, and automation flows.
+We carry out targeted tests and rigorous checks as part of our [security audit services].

-• Cross‑chain: We design settlement and treasury workflows that leverage USDC CCTP V2 through our [cross-chain solutions development] team.
+• Cross‑chain: Our team designs settlement and treasury workflows that tap into USDC CCTP V2 through our [cross-chain solutions development].

 Proof points you can reference with your team

-• Circle Paymaster lets users pay gas in USDC across seven major chains and supports EOAs via EIP‑7702. (circle.com)
+• Circle Paymaster is a game-changer for users, allowing gas payments in USDC across seven major chains and supporting EOAs through EIP‑7702.
+Discover more here.

 The money section: what you get if we own your “Recurring” track

-• A reference‑grade, auditable subscription rail (pull/stream/hybrid) that:
+• We've got a top-notch, auditable subscription rail (think pull/stream/hybrid) that:

-• Clears cross‑chain in seconds with deterministic automation on arrival (CCTP V2 Fast Transfer + Hooks). (circle.com)
+• Clears cross-chain transactions in a snap with some smart automation on arrival (we're talking CCTP V2 Fast Transfer + Hooks).
+Learn more: (circle.com).

-• Every renewal has a receipt: business event + UserOp/tx hash + (optional) zk‑attestation handle for audit. (github.com)
+• Every renewal comes with a receipt: you'll get a business event + UserOp/tx hash + an optional zk-attestation handle for your audit needs.
+Check it out: (github.com).

-• Phase 1 (2–4 weeks): Ship Stripe stablecoin subscriptions for immediate revenue capture; integrate analytics.
+• Phase 1 (2-4 weeks): Get those Stripe stablecoin subscriptions up and running for quick revenue capture; don’t forget to integrate some analytics.

-• Phase 2 (4–8 weeks): Roll trustless Permit2 + AA + Paymaster rail on Base/OP/Arbitrum; wire dunning automations.
+• Phase 2 (4-8 weeks): Launch the trustless Permit2 + AA + Paymaster rail on Base/OP/Arbitrum, and set up those dunning automations.

-• Phase 3 (4 weeks): Cross‑chain entitlements with CCTP V2 Hooks; ERP handoff to NetSuite/SAP/Oracle.
+• Phase 3 (4 weeks): Implement cross-chain entitlements using CCTP V2 Hooks and hand off to ERP like NetSuite/SAP/Oracle.

 CTA: If you own “Subscriptions v2” on your 2026 roadmap, here’s the next move